 There are many options to choose from with hotels, bed and breakfasts, lodges and many rentals.

-For our more complete opinion, discover our article on where to sleep in Etretat (coming soon)
+For a more complete review, see our article on where to sleep in Etretat.

 Otherwise here are some options:

 - Historical and luxury – looking for something unique, with an elegant and cocooning atmosphere?

 Discover the hotel Le Donjon Domaine Saint Clair – see our review of our stay // see prices, photos and availability